theassyrian/Sqraper/README.md

     Default: [
       "qresearch"
     ]
+    All lower case.
 Enter the one or more boards Q is dropping on.
-At time of publishing, Q is only dropping on "qresearch" 8kun.top/qresearch/.
-If Q were to start posting on, let's say "patriotsfight" also, you would enter "qresearch","patriotsfight".
+Example: "qresearch","projectdcomms".
+When Q has a PRIVATE BOARD that only Q can post on, at times Q may initially post as Anonymous WITHOUT a trip code.
+    If you would like to pick these posts up also, place a ^ at the end of the board name.
+Example: "projectdcomms^".
+    CAUTION: Do NOT use ^ on a public board!

   domain8Kun:
     Type: String
     Default: "8kun.top"